castorini/pyserini/docs/working-with-cord19.md

 ```
 ## Stream Into Gephi

+Install Gephi from [this link](https://gephi.org/users/install/) and create a new project.

-Install APOC in Neo4j and Graph Streaming in Gephi
+Install APOC in Neo4j and Graph Streaming in Gephi.
+In Gephi, right click on `Master Server` and select `Start`

 Stream into Gephi.
 ```